 About the training provider

-Alongside our accredited providers The Cambridge Partnership, Bishop Grosseteste University, Nottingham Trent University, and the University of Nottingham, we are offering a wide range of School Direct training places to start in September 2021.
+Alongside our accredited providers The Cambridge Partnership, Bishop Grosseteste University, Coventry University, Nottingham Trent University, and the University of Nottingham, we are offering a wide range of School Direct training places to start in September 2022.
 Based in one of our academies, you will study for a Post Graduate Certificate in Education (PGCE) with Masters credits, and Qualified Teacher Status (QTS).

 We want resilient, ambitious and enthusiastic people who are passionate about learning and have a desire to share that with young people of all abilities and backgrounds.